jaimetur/PhotoMigrator/docs/help/automated-migration.md

 In this example, the script will do a FULLY-AUTOMATED job which has two steps:

-  - First, the script will connect to your Immich Photos account 1 (if you have configured properly the Config.ini file) and download all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).
+  - First, the script will connect to your Immich Photos account 1 (if you have configured properly the Config.ini file) and will pull all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).

-  - In parallel, the script will copy all the downloaded assets into the local folder '/homes/local_folder' creating a folder structure with all the Albums in the subfolder 'Albums' and all the assets without albums associated into the subfolder 'No-Albums'.
+  - In parallel, the script will push all the pulled assets into the local folder '/homes/local_folder' creating a folder structure with all the Albums in the subfolder 'Albums' and all the assets without albums associated into the subfolder 'No-Albums'.
     This 'No-Albums' subfolder will have a year/month structure to store all your asset in a more organized way.

+## Credits
+I hope this can be useful for any of you.
+Enjoy it!

+<span style="color:grey">(c) 2024-2025 by Jaime Tur (@jaimetur).</span>